elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

     $ box-sync start

-To make sure it&#8217;s mounted, you can run the following:
+To make sure it's mounted, you can run the following:

     $ /bin/df -h -t fuse
     Filesystem               Size  Used Avail Use% Mounted on